New in version 1.6: This feature is available since Weblate 1.6.

 New in version 2.4.

-Default set of quality check flags is determined from the translation Component configuration and the translation file.
+Default set of translation flags is determined from the translation Component configuration and the translation file.
 However, you might want to customize this per source string and you have the option here.

 Visual context for strings¶